isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

 delegate prefixes to DHCP clients.
 These addresses and prefixes are often referred to as "leases."
 Leases are typically assigned to clients for a finite amount of time, known as the "valid lifetime."
-DHCP clients who wish to continue using their assigned leases will periodically renew them by sending the appropriate message to the DHCP server.
+DHCP clients who wish to continue using their assigned leases periodically renew them by sending the appropriate message to the DHCP server.
 The DHCP server records the time when these leases are renewed and calculates new expiration times for them.